AbhilashTUofficial/JavaLab/Java-Lab/src/com/javaLab/To_Append_Text_File/Algorithm.md

 # Extracting String

 ### Aim :
-       Write a java application to open a existing file and write text to it.
+       Write a java application to open an existing file and write text to it.

 ### Algorithm :